 Inventions and creative works that you develop in the course of your job are the sole property of the company.
 You are responsible for ensuring that the company receives the benefit of these innovations and developments, and assisting the company in obtaining legal protection for their exclusive use.
 Contact the Legal Services Division for further guidance.

-- Q: My brother is starting a new business.
-I developed a computer application at the company that would really help him get started.
-Can I let him use the application? - A: No. The computer application was developed as part of your work and is a company asset.
+A: No. The computer application was developed as part of your work and is a company asset.
 Company assets cannot be used for personal gain or profit.